A-New-BellHope/bellhop/README.md

 inputs, these steps "randomly" land just before or just after the boundary.
 This means the step "randomly" ends up in different segments, which leads to further differences down the line.
-While these differences typically have a very small effect on the overall ray trajectory, they make comparing the results to [the C++/CUDA version](https://github.com/A-New-BellHope/bellhopcuda) very difficult, and may in some cases make reproducing results between runs of the Fortran program difficult.
+While these differences typically have a very small effect on the overall ray trajectory, there are several mechanisms (see "Detailed information on edge case issues" section below) by which the error can be amplified and lead to significantly different results later.
+This makes comparing the results to [the C++/CUDA version](https://github.com/A-New-BellHope/bellhopcuda) very difficult, and may in some cases make reproducing results between runs of the Fortran program difficult.
 This has been fixed by overhauling the system which moves the numerical integration to the boundary to give predictable behavior.
 This also involved changes to reflections (landing on the top or bottom boundary); now consistently only two identical points are generated at reflections, one with